 Modrall Sperling represents mid- and small-sized coal companies, along with national and multi-national companies, in a wide range of permitting and environmental compliance matters including National Environmental Policy Act (NEPA), National Historic Preservation Act (NHPA), Endangered Species Act (ESA), Clean Water Act (CWA), and the Surface Mining Control and Reclamation Act (SMCRA), and the state analogues.
 Our attorneys have relationships with federal and state agencies, including the Office of Surface Mining (OSM) and the New Mexico Mining and Minerals Division (MMD).
 Our lawyers provide effective representation in court, before agencies, in public hearings, and in dispute resolution forums, and offer thoughtful insights and creative solutions to assist clients in meeting their business, contractual, permitting, environmental compliance, litigation and employment challenges.

-We have also played key roles on behalf of the mining industry in trade associations such as the New Mexico Mining Association and the New Mexico Association of Commerce and Industry, and have extensively impacted professional organizations involved in issues surrounding the natural resources extractive industries, including the Rocky Mountain Mineral Law Foundation (past president, board members, several trustees, and active involvement in chairing several standing committees and legal education programs), the State Bar of New Mexico and ABA Sections on Natural Resources, Energy and Environmental Law (several past chairs and vice-chairs).
+We have also played key roles on behalf of the mining industry in trade associations such as the New Mexico Mining Association and the New Mexico Association of Commerce and Industry, and have extensively impacted professional organizations involved in issues surrounding the natural resources extractive industries, including the Foundation for Natural Resources and Energy Law (f/k/a Rocky Mountain Mineral Law Foundation) (past president, board members, several trustees, and active involvement in chairing several standing committees and legal education programs), the State Bar of New Mexico and ABA Sections on Natural Resources, Energy and Environmental Law (several past chairs and vice-chairs).

 - Represent an intestate wholesale generation and transmission cooperative before the PRC, in federal district court, and on federal regulatory matters